fletcher/MMD-Edit/README.md

 ## Status ##

 This is very much a work in progress --- it matches the basic Markdown syntax, and I am adding in support for MMD specific features.
-Short of editing the code, there is no way (yet) to change the colors, fonts, etc.

 Currently, this app is more "proof of concept" than finished project.
 It works well in my tests, but there are a few glitches now and then.